Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.

 Our Wild Ozark Origins

-When we first moved here to the Ozarks from south Louisiana, we lived in a very old house.
+When I first moved here to the Ozarks from south Louisiana, we moved into a very old house.
 We were a family of five who’d moved from a 2500 sq ft home to less than 1000 sq ft.
-This old house was not what most would consider “livable” and would very likely have been condemned as unfit in most civilized places.
+This old house was not what most would consider “livable”.
+It would very likely have been condemned as unfit in most civilized places.

 old homesite

-However, even as poor as conditions were, it was still far more comfortable than it must have been when the early settlers to our area built it.
-By the time we’d moved into it, there were bedrooms and a kitchen added on.
+However, even as poor as conditions were for us, it was still far more comfortable than it must have been when the early settlers to our area built it.
+Others who came after added onto it.
+By the time we’d moved into the old house, there were bedrooms and a kitchen.
 Oh, and a bathroom.
 Sort of.
 The bathroom had a toilet and sink, but no bath or shower.
+And all of the plumbing was shot.

 Our makeshift shower for roughing it